EnyaCrocock/EnyaCrocock/README.md

 ## 👋🏼 Hola!
 I'm Enya

-- ✈ I'm a recent Tourism Graduate making my way into the data world
+- ✈ Recent Tourism Graduate making my way into the data world
-- 📚
--
+- 📚 Completed the: **Google Data Analytics Professional Certificate** and taken various courses on **Excel, Tableau, SQL and Statistics**
+- 📝 Currently working on: some portfolio projects
+- 💻 Currently learning: **R & Power BI** & revisiting Tableau
+- 🌲 Some facts: I'm Spanish/Irish and I love reading, walking and travelling to nordic countries

 <!--
 **EnyaCrocock/EnyaCrocock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.